kamperh/bucktsong_segmentalist/readme.md

 Rather than packaging their code within our repository, we provide the output of their tools directly in `syllables/landmarks/`.
-All that remains is to extract the subsets; run the following:
+All that remains is to extract subsets of Buckeye; run the following:

     cd syllables
     ./get_landmarks_subset.py devpart1